By using this site, you agree to the Privacy Policy and Terms of Use.

 • 360 ml (360 g; 1 1/2 cups) cold buttermilk, stirred (plus 1–2 tbsp for brushing)

-• 1 large egg (optional, beaten, for slightly richer crumb and color)
+• 1 large egg (optional, beaten, for richer color and crumb)

 Buttermilk Biscuits Recipe: Step-by-step Method

-2. Combine dry ingredients: Whisk flour, baking powder, baking soda, and salt until uniform.
-Sifting is optional unless you have clumpy flour.
-Even distribution of leaveners prevents mottled rise.
+2. Combine dry ingredients.
+Whisk flour, baking powder, baking soda, and salt until uniform.
+Even distribution prevents uneven rise and ensures consistent buttermilk biscuits.

-3. Cut in fats: Add chilled butter and shortening.
-Use a pastry cutter, two knives, or grate butter on the large holes of a box grater to minimize warm hands.
-Cut until fat pieces are roughly pea-sized with some larger flakes—these visible chunks are what form lamination.
+3. Cut in fats.
+Add chilled butter and shortening; use a pastry cutter, two knives, or grate butter on a box grater.
+Stop when many pieces are the size of peas and some are slightly larger.

-4. Add buttermilk and bring together: Make a well, pour in most of the buttermilk and fold with a fork until the dough just comes together.
-Add remaining buttermilk by tablespoonfuls only if needed.
-The dough should be shaggy and slightly sticky but not soupy.
-Resist overmixing.
+4. Add buttermilk.
+Make a small well, pour most of the buttermilk, and fold with a fork until the dough just comes together.
+Hold back a tablespoon at a time — you want a shaggy, slightly sticky dough.

-7. Chill, glaze, and bake: Chill formed biscuits for 10–15 minutes if the butter has warmed.
-Brush tops with a little buttermilk or beaten egg for color.
-Slide into the preheated oven (onto the hot skillet if using) and bake 12–15 minutes until deep golden and an instant-read thermometer reads 95–100°C (203–212°F) in the center.
-Rotate once if your oven has hot spots.
-Transfer to a wire rack to finish.
+7. Chill briefly and bake.
+Chill formed biscuits 10–15 minutes if the butter has warmed.
+Brush tops with buttermilk or beaten egg and bake on the hot pan 12–15 minutes until deep golden and an instant-read thermometer reads 95–100°C (203–212°F) in the center.

 💡 Expert Insight